pradeep3sep/interviewquestion/README JavaScript.md

 splice(startIndex, deleteCount, item1, item2)
 ```

+> #### What is scope in javascript
+Scope is the accessibility of variables, functions, and objects in some particular part of your code during runtime.
+In other words, scope determines the visibility of variables and other resources in areas of your code.

+> #### What is a service worker
+A Service worker is basically a script (JavaScript file) that runs in the background, separate from a web page and provides features that don't need a web page or user interaction.
+Some of the major features of service workers are Rich offline experiences(offline first web application development), periodic background syncs, push notifications, intercept and handle network requests and programmatically managing a cache of responses.

 > ### Closure
 - Function bundled along with it's lexical scope is closure.
 - If a function needs to access a variable, it first goes to its local memory.
 When it does not find it there, it goes to the memory of its lexical parent.
 See Below code, Over here function y along with its lexical scope i.e. (function x) would be called a closure.